 ORDERS

-Orders is a gateway menu to create, edit, view, action, import, or export orders.
-Orders are segregated by their type such as Deliveries or Returns for ATM, Branch, Commercial, and Vault cashpoints.
-Additionally, orders can be filtered by their present state such as In Transit or Ordered.
+Orders are a gateway menu to Create, Edit, View, Action, Import, or Export orders.
+Orders are segregated by their types such as Deliveries or Returns for ATM, Branch, Commercial, and Vault cashpoints.
+Additionally, orders can be filtered by their present states such as In-Transit or Ordered.

 CREATE ORDER